Electronic Money Institution (EMI) – License, Definition, Software

 Electronic money institution vs. bank: which is better?

-While banking institutions fuse (mix) client funds with their funds and utilize both in running their businesses (e.g., “to extend loans on the own account”), electronic money institutions must ring-fence all funds received from clients and keep them distinct from their own on “stratified accounts.”
+While banking institutions fuse (mix) client funds with their funds and utilize both in running their businesses (e.g., “to extend loans on their own account”), electronic money institutions must ring-fence all funds received from clients and keep them distinct from their own on “stratified accounts.”

-Additionally, despite an EMI possessing access to clients’ funds, it is not licensed to divert the funds into anything other than purely transactional objectives such as e-money disbursement and repayment.
+Additionally, despite an EMI possessing access to clients’ funds, it is not licensed to divert the funds into anything other than purely transactional objectives, such as e-money disbursement and repayment.

-In respect to deposits, electronic money institutions, unlike banks, are also not authorized to receive deposits and offer loans from funds received in exchange for e-money.
+With respect to deposits, electronic money institutions, unlike banks, are also not authorized to receive deposits and offer loans from funds received in exchange for e-money.
 And in circumstances that they do, it must be supplementary and disbursed primarily in conjunction with the fulfillment of a payment process.

 Electronic money institutions vs. authorised payment institutions